vishalshell/fraud-detection/README.md

    pip install pandas scikit-learn imbalanced-learn matplotlib
    ```

-3. Place your dataset file named `fraud_detection1.csv` in the same directory as the script.
+3. Place your dataset file named `fraud_detection.csv` in the same directory as the script.

 4. Run the Python script:
    ```sh